Petar Čule: New administration

 Čule remained in Tolisa until 1 June 1956, when he was allowed to go for treatment.
-While there, he wrote a letter to Josip Broz Tito, the President of Yugoslavia, in which he criticised the trial against him and harsh treatment he received while in prison.
+While there, he wrote a letter to Josip Broz Tito, the President of Yugoslavia, in which he criticised the trial against him and the harsh treatment he received while in prison.
 At first, Čule went for medical examination in Zagreb, and was sent to climatic treatment in Selce.
-At the end of October 1957, Čule received a decision from the Municipal Court in Mostar that he was acquitted and that he can take over the administration of his dioceses.
+At the end of October 1957, Čule received a decision from the Municipal Court in Mostar that he was acquitted and that he could take over the administration of his dioceses.

 In 1957, the Holy See started its Ostpolitk of opening towards the Eastern communist countries.
-The death of the prefect of the Pontifical Croatian College of St. Jerome Juraj Magjerac led Auxiliary Bishop of Zagreb Josp Lach to the funeral in Rome.
+The death of the prefect of the Pontifical Croatian College of St. Jerome Juraj Magjerac led the Auxiliary Bishop of Zagreb Josp Lach to the funeral in Rome.
 While there, Lach was received in the audience by Pope Pius XII, where Lach asked him to invite Yugoslav bishops to an ad limina visit in 1958.
 The Pope answered that all bishops who have passports are obliged to make an ad limina visit.
-In Autumn 1957, the Yugoslav bishops requested the passports, and their request was approved.
+In the Autumn of 1957, the Yugoslav bishops requested the passports, which were approved.
 The first to visit the Pope was Archbishop Coadjutor of Zagreb Franjo Šeper in May 1958. Čule arrived in Rome in October when the new Pope John XXIII was elected.
 He went immediately from the station to St. Peter's square to receive the new Pope's blessing at Urbi et orbi.
-He was received by the new Pope the fourth day after his coronation, on 8 November 1958.
-As the diplomatic ties between the Holy See and Yugoslavia were still cut, L'Osservatore Romano made no statements about the visits, thus the Čule's visit to Rome remained generally unknown.
-While at the audience, Čule conveyed Stepinac's message to the Pope that he leaves his destiny at the Pope's disposal and if the Pope wills so, that he will remain in Krašić or go to emigration, which the communist government wanted.
+He was received by the new Pope on the fourth day after his coronation, on 8 November 1958.
+As the diplomatic ties between the Holy See and Yugoslavia were still cut, L'Osservatore Romano made no statements about the visits; thus, the Čule's visit to Rome remained generally unknown.
+While in the audience, Čule conveyed Stepinac's message to the Pope that he leaves his destiny at the Pope's disposal and, if the Pope wills so, that he will remain in Krašić or go into emigration, which the communist government wanted.